 - Refer to Figure 6A to locate the combustion air band. - Rotate the combustion air band to adjust it to the appropriate initial slot opening as listed in the following Initial Adjustment Charts.
-Use a ruler to accurately set the combustion air band gap.

-IMPORTANT NOTE: This initial setting of the combustion air band will allow you to start the burner.
+Use a ruler to accurately set the slot opening at the widest section of the slot.
+This initial setting of the combustion air band will allow you to start the burner.
 You will fine tune the combustion air band further as described later in these instructions.

 ATTENTION: The settings shown in the charts below are only initial adjustments.
-Final adjustments must be done by inspecting the flame length according to the illustration provided on the following page.
+Final adjustments must be done by inspecting the flame according to the illustrations provided on the following page.